 Skip Navigation Website Accessibility

-Are you ready for formal music instrument lessons?
+Is my child ready for formal music instrument lessons?

 Here are some points to consider to help you decide if the time is right.